S-unya/zero-context/src/pages/blog/IntroductionToGraphQl.md

 }
 ```

-Firstly we declare a `type` and name it `Person`.
-The most basic components of a schema are **object** types, which describe an object you can fetch from your API, and what fields it has.
+Firstly we declare a new `type` and name it `Person`.
+The most fundamental components of a schema are **object** types, which describe a number of related fields that you can fetch from your API - this is a small graph.
 Our `Person` is an object with a `name`, `age` and some `hobbies`...
 The `name` is a string, as you might expect, and age is a number (`Int`) as you might expect.
-For `hobbies`, we wanted to allow our `Person` to be passionate about more than one thing, so we allow them to name more than one by using the **list** structure and setting the hobby name to be a string.
+For `hobbies`, we wanted to allow our `Person` to be passionate about more than one thing, so we allow them to have more than one hobby `String` by using the **list** structure.

-In Schema language everything is optional unless we specifically say it is required and so far we have not required the people of our system to have names, hobbies or even an age, but because we want to be able to uniquely identify them, we use the built in `ID` type to describe a unique identifier, and we indicate that this is required with a `!`.
+In Schema language everything is optional unless we specifically say it is required and so far we have not required the people of our system to have names, hobbies or even an age, but because we want each `Person` that we create to be uniquely identifiable, we use the built in `ID` type to describe a unique identifier, and we indicate that this is required with a `!`.

-So you can see that it is relatively easy to understand and describe these types.
+So you can see that we can achieve a lot with relatively simple set of "scalar" types.
 So far this is not much different from a `Person` table in a database... but as the people in our system tend to be very outgoing, they make a lot of friends from different neighbourhoods.

 ```gql
 type Person {